Hanoch Milwidsky and Olesya: Investigation of Blackmail Claims, Blocked Testimony, and Political Cover

 In the photo, Laitman with Olesya at a congress in Russia (2005/08/20), persuading her to come to a congress in Israel to continue their acquaintance.

 In July 2025, the central investigative unit LAHAV 433 summoned Hanoch Milwidsky for questioning under warning on suspicion of indecent acts, rape, and inducement of a witness.
-According to Olesya’s version as presented in publications about the case, Michael Laitman systematically abused her; then she was forced to give false testimony in court in favor of the organization.
-Milwidsky, according to the same version, drove her to a hotel and sexually assaulted her there as well.
+According to Olesya’s account as presented in publications about the case, Michael Laitman systematically abused her and she was later forced to give false testimony in court in favor of the organization.

 The publications differ on the city: N12 / Mako and Kan wrote about Tel Aviv, while Rafaeli’s motion in Haaretz’s account referred to Petah Tikva.
 In the same month, Milwidsky’s longtime partner in lawsuits, Tzvi Gelman, and Gordon College vice president Eli Vinokur were also questioned under warning in Lod in this case.